dante0527/SleepyTimer/README.md

 # Sleepy
-MacOS sleep timer made for my girlfriend who watches Netflix on her laptop before bed
+MacOS sleep timer made for those who watch Netflix on a laptop before bed